 What is a CAS?

-A CAS is a unique number which confirms you have been accepted on a course of study in the UK.
-It is an electronic document generated using the Home Office’s system and is essential in order to make a successful Tier 4 application.
-You will need a Confirmation of Acceptance for Studies (CAS) from The University of Law in order to apply for a Tier 4 Student visa.
+A Confirmation of Acceptance for Studies (CAS) is a unique number which confirms you have been accepted on a course of study in the UK.
+It is an electronic document generated using the Home Office’s system and is essential in order to make a successful Student visa application.
+You will need a CAS from The University of Law in order to apply for a Student Route visa.

 How do I receive a CAS?